lidofinance/solana-docs/docs/staking/stSOL-Orca-Wormhole.md

 ![wormhole-ata-approval](./images/wormhole-orca/wormhole-ata-approval.png)

 ### Step 8: Send Tokens
-You can now send the tokens through wormhole to the Solana blockchain.
+You can now send the tokens through Wormhole to the Solana blockchain.

 :::note
-It is generally not safe to approve unlimited tokens to be sent over wormhole but if you envision yourself repeating this process multiple times, it might make sense for you to approve unlimited tokens to be transferred.
+It is generally not safe to approve unlimited tokens to be sent over Wormhole but if you envision yourself repeating this process multiple times, it might make sense for you to approve unlimited tokens to be transferred.
 :::

 ![wormhole-approve-send](./images/wormhole-orca/wormhole-approve-send.png)